 The discretionary performance bonus is a measure of the added value brought to an individual's role within the Company.
 It is an annual variable amount determined as a result of a qualitative and/or quantitative assessment of the individual's performance within their role.
 It also takes into account the performance of their business line and the performance of the Company.
-Kestrel will ensure that remuneration and similar incentives will not be solely based on quantitative commercial criteria.
-Consequently, the Firm will take into account appropriate qualitative criteria which shall encompass adherence with relevant regulations, fair treatment of clients and the quality of services provided to clients.
+Kestrel will ensure that remuneration and similar incentives will not be solely based on quantitative criteria which shall encompass adherence with relevant regulations, fair treatment of clients and the quality of services provided to clients.
 These qualitative factors may result in no variable bonus being paid.